Mohammed – Medicine at UCL

 Jan joined Bales in year 13 from a school in South London, to complete A level courses in maths, further maths, physics and chemistry.

-Jan came to Bales because he felt he needed to be challenged more, and had aspirations to get higher grades for A2.
+Jan came to Bales because he felt he needed to be challenged more, and had aspirations to achieve higher grades for A level.
 With hard work from him, combined with a well-planned and executed study programme from his teachers, he gained 4 A* grades.

-He has revelled in the close personal tuition at the school and now goes on to read physics at King’s College London.
+He revelled in the close personal tuition at Bales and went on to read physics at King’s College London.
 Working closely with fellow students and his teachers, he has forged strong links, which he believes he will take forward.
 Jan is an all-rounder; he enjoyed his soccer and debating and visits to London venues.

 He writes of his time at the school: “The learning environment at Bales College was ideal for me as it allowed me to be independent with my learning, at times, which has prepared me well for my studies at university.
 The small class sizes meant that the teaching, and as a result, my understanding of concepts, was as in-depth as possible.
 The teachers were always there to help us with our studies and anything else we might be concerned about.
 I was able to apply to some of the best universities with Mr Corcut helping me with my application.
 We were also able to go on a few outings for football and paintball which were quite fun and helped establish a friendly atmosphere among the kids in school which, I think, is integral for a student to pursue their academic interests with confidence.
 Overall, I thoroughly enjoyed my time at Bales and I will most certainly miss being there!”